D-singh121/Microservice-deployment/README.md

 ```
 ## Deploy Microservices:
 - Commit changes in the Jenkinsfile of the associated Git repo branches to automatically trigger the pipeline by webhook and jenkins.
-**For security purpose we are going to use a Service Account ,Role and Role binding with service account. for that:**
+- **For security purpose we are going to use a Service Account ,Role and Role binding with service account. for that:**
+ **Create a namespace for app deployment isolation.**

 **Cleanup:**
 - To delete the EKS cluster and associated resources: